CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Fixed bug causing your selected weapon to change when you exit a ladder or vehicle
 - Fixed bug causing your inventory to be completely blank upon joining the game
 - Fixed bug causing some players to become invisible
+- Fixed bug causing doors to be difficult to interact with
+- Fixed bug causing ladders to be difficult to interact with